 “Were there ever any murders in your village?”

 “A couple,” Siri said, glancing down.
-“Shouldn’t have been--my father always said things like that shouldn’t happen in Idris.
-Said it was a thing of. . .well, Hallandren.”
+“There shouldn’t have been--my father always said things like that shouldn’t happen in Idris.
+Said murder was a thing of. . .well, Hallandren.”

 Lightsong chuckled.
 “Yes, we do it all the time.
 Quite the party trick.
 Now, did these policemen investigate the murders?”